Closeup photo of cabinetmaker's tabletop. Craftsman holding ruler on wooden plank near other tools.

 Equally crucial, the strategy must permeate the organizational culture.
 Leaders should reinforce strategic priorities through internal communications, training, and incentive alignment (Kaplan & Norton, 1996).
 Employees must understand how their roles and contributions ladder up to strategic success.
 A culture steeped in the strategy and its underlying purpose engenders organization-wide commitment to excellent execution.

 These foundational components furnish an integrated framework for devising and implementing business strategy.
-While specific strategic content differs across organizations, mastery of vision and mission, competitive analysis, strategic positioning, objectives/key results, and flawless execution vastly increases the probability that company strategy will achieve its intended marketplace impact.
+While specific strategic content differs across organizations, mastery of vision and mission, competitive analysis, strategic positioning, objectives/key results, and flawless execution vastly increase the probability that company strategy will achieve its intended marketplace impact.

 Closing Remarks